oemof/tespy/docs/advanced_tutorials/heat_pump_steps.rst

-In order to calculate this network further parametrization is necessary, as e.g. the fluids are not determined yet: At the hot inlet of the condenser we define the temperature, pressure and the fluid informaton.
+In order to calculate this network further parametrization is necessary, as e.g. the fluids are not determined yet: At the hot inlet of the condenser we define the temperature, pressure and the fluid information.
 A good guess for pressure can be obtained from CoolProp's PropsSI function.
 We know that the condensation temperature must be higher than the consumer's feed flow temperature.
 Therefore, we can set the pressure to a slightly higher value of